 Aftertaste: 6.0 – The ending is a wave of complex flavors, but it’s the kind that make you go ‘oh’ instead of ‘ohhhh-yeah’

 Burn/Smooth: 4.0 – So there’s a bit of burn, but it does go down smooth.
 However it does this be being kind of oily – which is not really great.

 Aroma: 8.0 – It smells nice.
 It’s not too sweet or powerful in any direction.
 There’s a bit of complexity and layering to it, and above all it smells delicious.

-Manliness: 7.0 – Listen, their bottling, labeling, and literature is bold, brash, and manly.
+Honesty: 7.0 – Listen, their bottling, labeling, and literature is bold, brash, and honest.
 Maybe they shouldn’t have been breathing rye for 60 years as it may have negatively affected their judgement.
-Make no mistake though – while I am not a personal fan – this is a manly whiskey.
+Make no mistake though – while I am not a personal fan – this is a good whiskey.

 W/ Rocks: 6.0 – If anything that makes the whiskey bolder.
 It kills the oily-ness though which was a major complaint.
 Overall it is improved, but you better be looking for something to punch you in the chest.

 Whiskey and Coke: 8.0 – It’s without a doubt the most distinctive whiskey and coke this site has ever had.
 I’m not sure if it’s something I would want everyday, or consider the pinnacle, but it’s unique and quite good.
 That alone is worth a lot of points.